DPP settings

 Step 2.
 Add a CNAME record

-dpp.yourcompany.com CNAME d1m8pwwmqljs8i.cloudfront.net
+dpp.yourcompany.com CNAME {cname-target-shown-in-dpp-settings}

 Step 3.
 Add a TXT record to prove ownership